cjdbarlow/Part-One/depolarising_nmbs.md

 # Depolarising NMBs {#id}

 Succinylcholine binds to the nicotinic ACh receptor causing depolarisation.
-It cannot to be hydrolysed by acetylcholinesterase in the NMJ, and so produces a persistent depolarisation that rends the voltage-gated Na<sup>+</sup> channels inactive.
+It cannot be hydrolysed by acetylcholinesterase in the NMJ, and so produces a sustained depolarisation that prevents the post-junctional membrane from responding to further ACh release.
 Structually, it is two ACh groups joined at the acetyl groups.

 |Property|Succinylcholine
 |--|--|